mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 MORA Mora is, both historically and astrographically, the Gateway to the Marches.
 It is now one of the richest worlds for many parsecs and extremely important to local politics, despite the fact that technically Duchess Delphine of Mora wields no more power and has no more responsibilities than any other subsector Duke in the Marches.

 Mora is a large world with a dense, tainted atmosphere, almost entirely covered in oceans with only a few large islands and smaller archipelagos breaking the surface.
-Nevertheless, Mora was the first world of the Marches to be settled by the Imperium and received far more investment than other colonies; starting in 60, Mora was developed as a trading centre financed by Ling Standard Products.
+Nevertheless, Mora was the first world of the Marches to be settled by the Imperium and received far more investment than other colonies; starting in 60, Mora was developed as a trading center financed by Ling Standard Products.
 This required a good starport, which led to the creation of yards to overhaul trade and exploration vessels.
 Soon afterward, full-scale shipbuilding began.

 As early explorers pushed into the sector, Mora was the interface point where goods were marshalled for shipping back into the Imperium and settlement missions made preparations for the final leg of their journeys.
 It was through Mora that goods from the Sword Worlds, the Darrian Confederation and even the Zhodani Consulate came.